-The ClinoStar is a clinostat CO₂ incubator which allows you to culture cells in 3D.
+The ClinoStar is a clinostat CO₂ incubator that allows you to culture cells in 3D.

-A tablet is used to control the temperature, CO₂ level and each of the 6 clinostat motors are (independently) controlled using an intuitive software.
+The temperature, CO₂ level, and each of the six clinostat motors are (independently) controlled remotely using our intuitive software, CelVivo Cloud.

-- Each reactor has an associated motor which can spin the reactor slowly.
-The speed of the motor can be precisely controlled individually using a tablet.
-The tablet can control multiple units.
+- Each reactor has an associated motor that can spin the reactor slowly.
+The speed of the motor can be precisely controlled individually and remote using any internet-enabled device.

 - A fan is installed in the chamber for ventilation purposes to ensure a uniform environment within the chamber.

 - For decontamination a UV-C beacon is placed in the chamber.

 - 6 individual cameras allow monitoring of each bioreactor in real-time.

 - The door has a push to open mechanism allowing the user to open the door with the elbow, so the hands of the user can be used for holding bioreactors.

 - The unit has a small footprint and can be stacked up to 3 units high.

 The ClinoReactor (patent pending) is an all-in-one bioreactor.
 The front wall of the chamber is also a lid that can be clicked on and off as desired, thus giving full access to the chamber in a petri-dish manner.
 This can be useful for sampling or adding and removing large constructs.